ocecelja/filtering_for_ble_scanner/README.md

     bytes.pop(0)
     return(bytes)
     ```
-   - to end up with `bytes` list as follows:
+   - you should end up with `bytes` list as follows:
     `['04', '3E', '2B', '02', '01', '04', '01', '5A', 'FA', 'EE', '1E', '82', 'C1', '1F', '03', '03', 'DE', 'DA', '1A', 'FF', 'DE', 'DA', '4E', '00', '00', '00', '00', '00', '00', '00', '00', '00', '00', '01', '02', '03', '00', '01', '00', '5A', 'FA', 'EE', '1E', '82', 'C1', 'C3']`

 # How to use with bluez-utils-compat